kmasiak/7-2-2018/README.md

 # 7-2-2018
-#First change in web ide
+#1.
+First change in web ide
-#This is the second change in web ide
+#2.
+This is the second change in web ide
 #This is the change in web ide
 #I am editing an existing line
 #Github change